CCDirectLink/CCdiscord/README.md

-Copy this into the root directory and merge node_modules with the one from ccloader You need an up to date version of nw
+Copy into the `assets/mods/` folder
+You need an up to date version of nw